rdelfin/maguey-old/README.md

 make
 ```

-You will find the binaries inside the `bin` directory.
 Alternatively, if you want to also build the tests, run:

 ```bash
 cd maguey